 But putting together your ERP timeline can and must be done.
 To offer some insight into this issue, we spoke to one of Datix's ERP consultants, who has been working with enterprise software since 1992.
 Here, he explains how businesses can go about setting a realistic calendar for their Epicor implementation.
 His ERP expertise can make the difference between success and failure for your upcoming project.
 Let's get some answers:

 Q. So, how long do ERP implementations really take?

 A. It really depends on your business.
 Determining the time it will take to implement business software as large and complex as ERP varies from case to case.
-It can take anywhere from three months to a few years.
+It can take anywhere from a couple months to a couple years.
 Implementation time is contingent upon the number of desired modules, available resources and deployment locations as well as customization and data conversion.

 Q. What is the process for determining a time estimate?

 A. You’ll want to determine how well each of those elements I just mentioned match your business processes.
 Each have an impact on time.
 A company also needs to define the type of reporting and dashboard capabilities it will need and determine if there are custom reports that will need to be configured within the ERP system.